PartMan7/PS-Client/README.md

-# pokemon-showdown-client
+# ps-client
-As the name suggests, this is a module that handles connection to Pokemon Showdown servers.
+This is a module that handles connection to Pokemon Showdown servers.
 Apart from a _very_ minimalistic configuration requirement, it also boasts multiple utility features, like promise-based messages, synchronized room and user data, alt tracking, and a lot of other stuff - go through the documentation for a complete summary.

 ## Table of Contents